thunderdrop/Inform-7-with-NVDA/README.md

 # Getting the Most out of the Inform 7 Windows IDE with NonVisual Desktop Access

+Written by Peregryn Winterwell.
+Edited by Garrett Klein (@garrettk18).

 ***

 ## Purpose of this Document